-This topic describes the monitoring information available for remote services, also known as backends.
+This page describes the monitoring information available for remote services, also known as backends.

 What is a Remote Service?